QVHighlights: Detecting Moments and Highlights in Videos via Natural Language Queries: Dataset Collection and Analysis

 \textbf{Annotating saliency scores.} The relevant moment annotation in the previous step tells us which clips in the videos correspond to the user queries.
 Though all selected clips are relevant to the query, they may still vary greatly in their saliency, how representative they are for the query, or whether they would make a good \textit{highlight}.
 For example, we would expect a clip with a proper camera angle and lighting to be better than a clip with a lot of occlusions on the activities being queried, and therefore be a better highlight for the video.
 Thus, we create a second annotation task targeting at collecting the saliency scores for each relevant clip.
 We do not ask workers to select only a small set of clips as highlights~\cite{yuan2019sentence} because many clips may look similar and be equally salient.
 Hence forcing people to pick only a few clips from these similar clips can cause confusion and degrade annotation quality.
 Specifically, we present all the selected clips in the first task along with the queries to another set of workers.
 For each clip, the workers are required to rate them in a Likert-scale system\footnote{\url{https://en.wikipedia.org/wiki/Likert_scale}} with five options, `Very Good', `Good', `Fair', `Bad', `Very Bad'.
 As highlightness can be subjective, we collect ratings from 3 different workers and use all of them for evaluation.

 \textbf{Quality control.} To ensure data quality, we only allow workers who have done more than 500 HITs and with an approval rate of 95\% to participate in our annotation task.
 We also follow \cite{lei2020tvr} to set up a qualification test.
 Our test contains seven multiple-choice questions (see supplementary file for an example), and workers have to correctly answer all questions in order to qualify for the task.
 In total, 543 workers took the test, with a pass rate of 48\%.
 This qualification ensures high data quality -- as mentioned earlier in this subsection, we observe high inter-user agreement of moment annotations.
+For query and saliency annotation, we pay workers \$0.25 and \$0.18 per query, respectively.
+The average hourly pay is around \$11.00.
+The whole collection process took about 3 months and cost approximately \$16,000.